-If you’ve recently been in a Louisville car accident and are seeking the legal advice of an attorney, contact our office today to discuss the details of your case over a free initial consultation.
+If you’ve recently been in a car accident in Kentucky and are seeking the legal advice of a Louisville car accident lawyer, contact our office today to discuss the details of your case over a free initial consultation.
 No fee unless you win.

 A fatality is the worst outcome of a vehicular accident.
 According to the KSPD report, about 782 traffic deaths occurred on Kentucky public roadways in 2017.
 When a family loses a loved one in a collision, they have much more to face after the crash than the emotional turmoil of their loss.
 Medical expenses, funeral expenses, and lost future wages can all put a grieving family under extreme financial duress.
 If the accident was caused by the negligence or carelessness of another driver, the family may be able to pursue compensation for the damages they’ve incurred.

 Far more people were injured in Kentucky traffic collisions than were killed, and over 17% of the total crashes in 2017 resulted in an injury.

 Injuries can be costly for the victim and his or her family, requiring extensive medical care and time out of work.
 In cases of debilitating or life changing injuries, the victim may never be able to work again and must adapt to a new lifestyle.
 Not only is this exceptionally challenging emotionally for a family, the costs associated with being critically injured in a Louisville car accident are astronomical.
 From surgery to medications and physical therapy, it’s easy for a family to become financially overwhelmed.